Also See Heaven

-The Bible is the word of God and does not contradict itself.
-If we are to believe that Jesus draws all mankind to Himself, what are we to make of the following related verse that clearly states that only those that believe in Christ will have eternal life?
+However, the Bible is the word of God and does not contradict itself, so what are we to make of the following verses that clearly state that only those that believe in Christ will have eternal life?

 As Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up; so that whoever believes will in Him have eternal life.
 "For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 (John 3:14-16 NASB)

 John's above statement was a reference to Numbers 21:5-9 which tells of the Israelites who were grumbling because they felt that Moses had brought them out of Egypt to die in the wilderness - there was no food and no water, and they loathed what they were being fed - presumably manna.
 The upshot was that the Lord sent serpents among the people that bit and killed many of them.
 However, when Moses interceded, the Lord told him to "make a fiery serpent, and set it on a standard; and it shall come about, that everyone who is bitten, when he looks at it, he will live."

 Jesus drawing all men to himself doesn't mean all men are saved.
 Just as the serpent was lifted up and all who looked to it were healed, so Jesus will be lifted up and all who look to him will be healed.